Theodore S. Clerk: Career

 T. S. Clerk later became the first chief executive officer (CEO) of the Tema Development Corporation when an Act of Parliament, the Tema Development Corporation Act was passed in 1963, making the institution a publicly owned corporate entity.
 Theodore Clerk was also an external examiner at the Department of Architecture of the Kwame Nkrumah University of Science and Technology (KNUST).

 Sometime in 1963, a group of about fifteen mostly British and American-trained Ghanaian architects came together to streamline the architectural practice, education and accreditation through a professional body, the Ghana Institute of Architects (GIA) as the successor of the pre-independence Gold Coast Society of Architects, a colonial social club for Gold Coast-based architects founded in August 1954.
-These architects were T. S. Clerk, D.K.
-Dawson, J.S.K.
-Frimpong, P.N.K., Turkson, J. Owusu-Addo, O.T.
-Agyeman, A. K. Amartey, E.K.
-Asuako, W.S.
-Asamoah, M. Adu-Donkor, K.G.
-Kyei, C. Togobo, V. Adegbite, M. Adu Bedu and E. Kingsley Osei.
+These architects were T. S. Clerk, D. K. Dawson, J. S. K. Frimpong, P. N. K., Turkson, J. Owusu-Addo, O. T. Agyeman, A. K. Amartey, E. K. Asuako, W. S. Asamoah, M. Adu-Donkor, K. G. Kyei, C. Togobo, V. Adegbite, M. Adu Bedu and E. Kingsley Osei.
 On Friday 11 December 1964 at 8:30 p.m., the inauguration of the body took place at the University of Ghana, Legon, where T. S. Clerk was elected the first president of the Ghana Institute of Architects, after which he gave his inaugural speech.
 Theodore Clerk also authored the first constitution of the Ghana Institute of Architects.
 T. S. Clerk had previously served as the president of the erstwhile Gold Coast Society of Architects during the British colonial era.
 Kwame Nkrumah later reassigned Theodore Clerk to the Ghanaian presidency as a senior advisor.

 Personal life

 On 20 March 1948, Theodore Clerk married Paulina Quist, a midwife from Christiansborg, Accra, at the Ebenezer Presbyterian Church, Osu.
-Quist was the daughter of Emmanuel Charles Quist (1880 – 1959), a barrister and judge who became the first African President of the Legislative Council from 1949 to 1951, Speaker of the National Assembly of the Gold Coast from 1951 to 1957, and Speaker of the National Assembly of Ghana from March 1957 to November 1957.
+Quist was the daughter of Emmanuel Charles Quist (1880–1959), a barrister and judge who became the first African president of the Legislative Council from 1949 to 1951, Speaker of the National Assembly of the Gold Coast from 1951 to 1957, and Speaker of the National Assembly of Ghana from March 1957 to November 1957.
 Clerk belonged to the District Grand Lodge of Ghana under the United Grand Lodge of England.
 T. S. Clerk was an organist and also served as a Presbyter and the Choir President of the Ebenezer Presbyterian Church, Osu.

 Death and legacy

-Clerk died in 1965 of complications relating to stomach cancer.
+Clerk died on 15 November 1965.
 T. S. Clerk's funeral service was held at the Ebenezer Presbyterian Church, Osu and his remains were buried at Accra's Osu Cemetery, previously known as Christiansborg Civil Cemetery.
-The Ghanaian government named a street in Tema, T.S.
-Clerk Street, between Akojo School Park and Tweduaase Primary School at Site 6 of Community I, in his honour, in appreciation of his pioneering services to the development of Ghana.
+The Ghanaian government named a street in Tema, "T.S.
+Clerk Street", between Akojo School Park and Tweduaase Primary School at Site 6 of Community I, in his honour, in appreciation of his pioneering services to the development of Ghana.